-An ANZSCO program was developed in collaboration between the Australian Bureau of Statistics(ABS), Statistics New Zealand, and the Department of Education and training.
-ANZSCO is a competencies based organise methodology applied in the Australian and New Zealand employment markets to categorize all professions and careers.
+An ANZSCO program was developed in collaboration between the Australian Bureau of Statistics(ABS), Statistics New Zealand, and the Department of Education and Training.
+ANZSCO is a competency-based, organized methodology applied in the Australian and New Zealand employment markets to categorize all professions and careers.

 ANZSCO explains the credentials and expertise you’ll need to accomplish certain positions, as well as what you’ll be doing in that profession.
-In layman’s terms, it’s a statistical categorization for gathering and structuring statistics about occupations or persons.
+In layman’s terms, it’s a statistical classification used to collect and organize data about occupations or people.
 The occupation grouping is specified by the value of ability and expertise required to complete the activities of that particular occupation, or of the majority of professions in a category.
-Such definitions and level of skill descriptions belong to the profession as a whole, not to a single person doing the profession.
+Such definitions and levels of skill descriptions belong to the profession as a whole, not to a single person doing the profession.
 The ANZSCO is a tool that connects a certain occupation to a specific skill level.

-Many people contemplate travelling to Australia to pursue a successful engineering career because ANZSCO engineers are immensely popular.
-The applicants who aspire to settle in Australia in search of a stable career must first determine which occupational classification they fall into.
+Many people contemplate traveling to Australia to pursue a successful engineering career because ANZSCO engineers are immensely popular.
+Applicants who aspire to settle in Australia in search of a stable career must first determine which occupational classification they fall into.
 The various professions have been classified for skilled migration from Australia.
 When enrolling for the migration procedure, the candidates select the appropriate ANZSCO code that corresponds to their credentials.

 ANZSCO architecture overview